mohmiim/MLIntroduction/session-6/README.md

   return model
 ~~~~

-The output of model.summary() should be
+The output of model.summary() should be:

 ~~~~{.python}
 Model: "sequential"